plusnew/core/README.md

 The Animate-Component can take care of dom-elements which were mounted and of dom-elements to be unmounted.
 When a dom-element gets created the according elementDidMount or elementWillUnmount gets called, with the dom-element as a parameter.

-Same goes for dom-elements which will get unmounted, simply return a resolved Promise when the animation is done and you want the dom-element to get actually be deleted.
+Same goes for dom-elements which will get unmounted.
+Simply return a resolved Promise when the animation is done and you want the dom-element to actually be deleted.

 Note: Dom-Elements inside Dom-Elements will not trigger the callbacks, only the most outer dom-elements will trigger the callback.